Lay3rLabs/TrustGraph/hyperstition/memetics/HM_Tweets.md

 The core innovation of Hyperstition Markets lies in their incentive structure.
 Unlike traditional prediction markets, which pay out based solely on the accuracy of forecasts, Hyperstition markets reward traders for both predicting and contributing to the realization of targeted outcomes.

-New DAO Game is live on Base.

 By introducing incentive structures that reward traders for correctly forecasting and contributing to the realization of specific narratives, HMs function as psychotechnologies for the guided evolution of collective belief.

 ===

-Hyperstition Markets—or how to literally bet reality into existence

-A new psychotechnology that turns prediction markets into reality engineering tools.
+Hyperstition Markets: A new psychotechnology that turns prediction markets into reality engineering tools.

 🧵